MorpheusAIs/Docs/README.md

 > [!WARNING]
 > Review all transactions before approving them.
 The LLM makes mistakes, you have human wisdom.
 >
-> Seriously, double check all actions in the Metamask interface before sending money.
+> Seriously, double check all actions in your wallet interface before sending money.
 >
 > This is an experimental release and the ETH Smart Agent may try and send your money into a black hole.
 >